Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Appendix

 with the same initial condition $v$.

-\begin{rem} In order to prove convergence of this newly defined $\tilde\psi_\e$ to $\tilde\psi_0$, solution of the limiting Hamilton-Jacobi equation, the computations required are more or less the same as those presented in the article, with a parasite term:
+\begin{rem} In order to prove convergence of this newly defined $\tilde\psi_\e$ to $\tilde\psi_0$, solution of the limiting Hamilton-Jacobi equation, the computations required are more or less the same as those presented in this article, but they contain an additional term that must be estimated: